 Back to Insights

-The value of a property is the most important factor for investors when making investment decisions.
+The value of commercial property is the most important factor for investors when making investment decisions.
 Over the past few decades, investing in commercial real estate has become more popular as private, corporate and public wealth investors seek stable returns.

 If you run an internet search for how to value commercial real estate, you’ll find articles and tutorials on various methods.
 For those new to real estate, the simplicity of the valuation concepts can often be misleading.
 For example, a capitalization rate (cap rate) approach is mathematically simple.
 Just divide the net operating income (NOI) by the cap rate and, voila, you have an estimate of the value of the property.
 For experienced real estate practitioners, however, coming up with a valuation for a commercial property involves much more analysis.